 Warning: As with most of the credit "deals" out there, you need to understand what you're getting into.
 As long as you pay off the balance in time, you win.
 If you don't, however, the very high interest may be charged retroactively back to day one on the full balance.
 So, pay it off!

 You might want to check some of the reviews of CareCredit before you try this option.
 Some people have had success with the service, but others claim scam.
-Check Epinions and MeasuredUp and draw your own conclusions.
+Check MeasuredUp and draw your own conclusions.

 There are also usually plenty of other "regular" credit cards that you can get that offer no interest financing for a period of time for opening an account, but may have stricter requirements.